Jenna Wolfe

 Jenna Wolfe (born Jennifer Wolfeld; February 26, 1974) is a Jamaican-born Haitian and American journalist and personal trainer.
 From 2007 to 2014, she was a correspondent for NBC's Today and Sunday co-anchor from 2007 to 2012 and news anchor for Weekend Today from 2012 to 2014.
 On September 12, 2014, Wolfe left the weekend Today show for a new role as lifestyle and fitness correspondent on the weekday Today show and NBC News.

 From September 2017 through August 2022, Wolfe worked with Fox Sports on FS1 as a host of the show First Things First with Kevin Wildes and Nick Wright.
 She was also a field correspondent for Yellowstone Live on National Geographic.

 Early life and education

 Wolfe was born in Kingston, Jamaica, and grew up in Pétion-Ville, Haiti.
 Her father, Bennet Wolfeld, was Jewish and was born and raised in Puerto Rico.
 He owned a chain of leather factories in Puerto Rico and moved to Jamaica with his wife when he expanded his operations.
 Her mother, Sheila Greenfeld, was also Jewish and from New Jersey.
 Wolfe had a religious upbringing and had her bat mitzvah while living in the islands.
-Bob Marley was a neighbor of her family in Kingston.
+Musician Bob Marley was a neighbor of her family in Kingston.

-She moved from Jamaica to Haiti when she was five.
+Wolfe's family moved from Jamaica to Haiti when she was five years old.
 In 1989, her family moved to the United States.

 Wolfe attended SUNY Geneseo from 1992 to 1994.
-She graduated from Binghamton University with Bachelor of Arts degrees in French and English in 1996.
+She graduated from Binghamton University in 1996 with Bachelor of Arts degrees in French and English.